Managed Services Metrics Service Managers Should Focus On

 Tickets Per Tech

-Once the team metrics are in place, you can start to focus on individual contribution.
+Once team metrics are in place, you can start focusing on individual contributions.
 How many tickets should the support techs be closing?
-This can vary a lot from person to person, but having an expectation of output from each team member can be invaluable.
-Tier 1 support staff, in general, should be able to close 10-20 tickets a day.
-Tier 2 slightly lower at 5-10 and Tier 3 maybe 5 a day.
-Whatever the number is, just simply having an agreement between the team member and the service manager is important.
-This allows for a measure of the output from each team member against a target.
-If there is a slip in actual output, the manager can work with the staff member to determine why.
-It can also allow the manager to increase the team performance by setting higher output targets with the team.
+This can vary from person to person, but having an expectation of output from each team member is invaluable.
+Tier 1 support staff should generally close 10-20 tickets a day, Tier 2 slightly lower at 5-10, and Tier 3 around 5 a day.
+Whatever the number, having an agreement between team members and service managers is crucial.
+If there’s a slip in actual output, the manager can work with the staff member to determine why.

 Client Satisfaction (CSAT)

-One of the key risks to increasing a helpdesk staff members output is it can often lead to low-quality closes.
+One of the key risks to increasing a helpdesk staff member's output is it can often lead to low-quality closes.
 In order to hit a certain number, the helpdesk staff will simply close tickets without checking with the user to ensure they are satisfied with the resolution.
-When you’re smaller you can review each ticket to ensure the staff is following the support policy and contacting the user to make sure they are satisfied, but this approach doesn’t scale well.
+When you’re smaller, you can review each ticket to ensure the staff is following the support policy and contacting the user to make sure they are satisfied, but this approach doesn’t scale well.
 Using customer satisfaction (CSAT) as a team metric as well as an individual metric is a great way to protect the clients from quick-closes.
-Having CSAT scoring available to measure individual technicians metric is really useful as well.
-If you’re using Connectwise or Autotask surveys you’re likely not getting the amount of feedback that makes this a useful metric.
+Having CSAT scoring available to measure individual technicians' metrics is really useful as well.
+If you’re using ConnectWise or Autotask surveys, you’re likely not getting the amount of feedback that makes this a useful metric.
 Instead, use SimpleSat.
 SimpleSat makes it crazy simple for the client to give you quick feedback on every ticket that gets worked on.
-Plus the data is collected in a beautiful dashboard for easy review or team and individual staff members.
+Plus, the data is collected in a beautiful dashboard for easy review for team and individual staff members.

 Simplesat Connectwise Survey Dashboard

-So if you’re just getting started with MSP helpdesk metrics or you’re already a mature operator, make sure you are using CSAT to measure and manage your customers feedback about the quality of the service your team is delivering.
-Simplesat has a free 30-day trial to get you started and if you tell them that you heard about Simplesat from Evolved, they will give you 15% the posted website price.
+So, whether you’re just getting started with MSP helpdesk metrics or you’re already a mature operator, make sure you’re using CSAT to measure and manage customer feedback about the quality of your service.
+SimpleSat offers a free 30-day trial to get you started, and if you mention that you heard about SimpleSat from Evolved, you’ll receive a 15% discount on their posted website price.

 Header image thanks to Infocash on Flickr.